rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 0. Click the <strong>Settings</strong> tab to rename the repo, as <em>your_account_name</em>.github.io.

-   In other words, if your account name is "wilsonmar", you would rename the repo to wilsonmar.github.io.
+   In other words, if your account name is "acme", you would rename the repo to acme.github.io.

    NOTE: "github.io" means the site is hosted by GitHub, which does not charge (unlike GoDaddy or other hosting provider).

-   PROTIP: Sites hosted on GitHub.io can still have a custom name such as "wilsonmar.com".
+   PROTIP: Sites hosted on GitHub.io can still have a custom name such as "acme.com".

 Next, we'll download the repository.